Supaero-Computer-Science-Club/6502-game-of-GLIDER/README.md

 # The game of Glider.
 In this small directory, one will find all the material to run and understand the project of Glider.
 Glider is a simple 2D game running in the 2x16 LCD monitor coming with the 6502 kit from [here](https://eater.net/6502).
+In case of any issue, please open an issue on the repo or contact as at `supaerocsclub@gmail.com`.

 ## Table Of Content.